 Find the maps you want to work with through browsing and searching.

-- Account—View your currently signed in account and the settings associated with it.
+- Account—View your currently signed-in account and the settings associated with it.

-- Search—Enter a string to find a particular map.
-The search function searches the maps displayed in the categories shown, as well as all publically accessible maps on your portal (ArcGIS Online or ArcGIS Enterprise).
+- Search—Enter text to find a particular map.
+The search function searches the maps displayed in the categories shown, as well as all publicly accessible maps on your portal (ArcGIS Online or ArcGIS Enterprise).
 Your search term is used to filter the maps on your screen as well as one or two additional categories—one titled with your organization's name and another titled ArcGIS Online.
 If you are using an Enterprise portal without the ability to search ArcGIS Online for content, you won't see the ArcGIS Online category.

 - Map title—Display the title of the map.

 - Markup—Draw on the map and share your sketches.
+When using markup, different tools are available.
+For more information, see Markup.

 - Search—Find assets and places based on the capabilities included by the map's author.
 Results display in the panel.

 - Features—View your assets as features on the map.
-Select a feature on the map to see its details in the panel, including any attachments, related records, or media (including charts and images).
+Tap a feature on the map to see its details in the panel, including any attachments, related records, or media (including charts and images).
 In this image, volcano features are symbolized by yellow diamonds.
 Here, Mauna Kea is selected, indicated by the cyan outline.
 The areas shaded in grays, reds, oranges, and yellows are lava flow hazard zone features.